 Melburnians always brag about the city’s excellent foodie culture and unparalleled-by-anywhere-else-in-the-world-so-don’t-even-try coffee.
-So it should come as no surprise that they’re also super proud of the underground bar culture – sometimes so underground that they don’t even know about it.
-Here’s the 7 best hidden bars in Melbourne, perfectly ripe for discovery in your next trip.
+So it should come as no surprise that they’re also super proud of the underground bar culture – which is sometimes so underground that they don’t even know about it.

 Where: 22 Drewery Place (Enter via Sniders Lane), CBD

 Hidden places don’t come more hidden than Hihou (Japanese for “secret treasure” – talk about an appropriate name).
 You have to ring a doorbell on an unmarked door to get inside.

 It has a sleek Japanese décor, with low lighting and low seating.
 It’s got all the usual drinks, but if you’re looking for something particularly Japanese you can choose between variations of sake, umeshu (plum wine) and Japanese whisky (“Suntory time!”).
 Sitting by the floor-to-ceiling windows on the far side of the bar gives you beautiful night time views of Treasury Gardens.